Who Claims Child After Separation or Divorce?

 If your adjusted gross income exceeds certain limit set by the IRS, the exemption amount reduces on a percentage basis.
 If your adjusted gross income exceeds the phase-out figures by more than $122,500, whatever your filing status, the exemption amount is reduced to zero.Consult With a Family Law Attorney in NJ

-If you need to discuss tax exemptions for your child or children, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation with a family law attorney in NJ at 201-845-7400.
+If you need to discuss tax exemptions for your child or children, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation with a family law attorney in NJ at 201-845-7400.